 Dog friendly beaches in Kent are not a dime a dozen but it’s quality over quantity here with a diverse coastline that often has the White Cliffs of Dover as a backdrop to shorelines of pebble, shingle and sand.
 Get yourself a map, ice cream and the right information and you really are spoilt for choice.
-Before you go exploring, make sure to take in our beach guide below
+Before you go exploring, make sure to take in our beach guide below.

-In Kent, dog friendly beaches provide wide-open spaces for your pooch to run around in, and rock pools teeming with marine life for them to explore.
+In Kent, the top dog friendly beaches provide wide-open spaces for your pooch to run around in, and rock pools teeming with marine life for them to explore.
 You might have tried dog-friendly beaches near Kent, such as East Sussex’s Camber Sands and Brighton Beach, but if you are holidaying here you won’t have to cross any county lines for you and Fido to get your fresh North Sea air fix.

 When are dogs allowed on beaches in Kent?

 You will be surprised just how many Kent dog friendly beaches allow pets all year round and the walk to them is generally easy on the paws and on the eyes with stunning views.
 There are some beautiful spots like Botany Bay near Broadstairs where pooches are permitted after 6 pm, which is understandable given the fact that it is so popular and becomes crowded at peak times.

 Others such as Minster Leas near Sheerness don’t allow dogs during high season, which is between March and September, but its countless awards make it a desirable destination for dog owners in the off-peak season.

 Don’t be put off by the name, it certainly hasn’t kept other dog owners away from this sandy bay near Dumpton Gap that stretches nearly 500ft and is backed by a promenade that reaches as far as Louisa Bay.
 Walking in the opposite direction will find you in Ramsgate.
 Check the tide tables though because at high tide the beach almost disappears.